 California Advanced Homes Program (CAHP) Builders work with Title 24 consultants to model homes in comparison to the 2016 Title 24, which took effect in January 2017.
-Title 24 consultants must possess either a 2013 or 2016 California Certified Energy Analyst (CEA) certificate.
+Title 24 consultants must possess a 2016 California Certified Energy Analyst (CEA) certificate.

 ENERGY DESIGN RATING

 The program evaluates homes based on a score called the Delta Energy Design Rating (EDR).
 The entry level is a Delta EDR of 3 – as the score increases, so do the incentives.